The Cancer Centre of Southeastern Ontario is home to a full range of cancer care services.

 Stem cell transplants

-The Stem Cell Transplant Unit at KGH performs autologous stem cell transplants to treat both cancer and non-cancer related illnesses.
+The Stem Cell Transplant Program at KGH performs autologous stem cell transplants to treat certain types of cancer.
 An autologous transplant is done using stem cells that have been taken from your own body.
 For more information, click here.

 Cancer surgery may be your only treatment, or it may be supplemented with other treatments, such as radiation or chemotherapy.
 Generally, it's main goal is to remove the cancer entirely from your body.
 For more information about surgery, and how to prepare for a surgery, click here.